nilsroemertum/master-thesis/content/system_design.typ

 = Architecture
 #TODO[
-  This chapter follows the System Design Document Template in @bruegge2004object.
+  This chapter follows the System Design Document Template in @bruegge:2010:ObjectorientedSoftwareEngineering.
 You describe in this chapter how you map the concepts of the application domain to the solution domain.
 Some sections are optional, if they do not apply to your problem.
-Cite @bruegge2004object several times in this chapter.
+Cite @bruegge:2010:ObjectorientedSoftwareEngineering several times in this chapter.
 ]
 #GOAL[
   - Explicitly state here this chapter is general-purpose and independent of specific cases.
-  - Mention that this design is generic for medical imaging and later will be tested for the specific use case of synlab described in section 4 requirements
+  - But this architecture will be tested for the synlab case also in this section with requirements defined in section 4 requirements
+  - Mapping General Architecture to Synlab's specific pathology workflow.
+  - Detailed implementation description (components, technology stack, DICOMweb specifics).
+  - Integration with PACS/LIS in pathology context.
+  - Specific adjustments and design decisions made for pathology workflow constraints.
 ]

 == Overview